askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 **Congrats**!
 You just deployed your first Policy Controller policy via Config Sync.
 Policies like this can help platform admins reach the second goal discussed at the beginning of this demo, which is to monitor and prevent unsafe KRM in our environment.

-## Part D - Creating a Custom Constraint Template with Rego
+## Part E - Creating a Custom Constraint Template with Rego

 In addition to the built-in Constraint Template library provided by PolicyController, you can also create [custom Constraint Templates](https://cloud.google.com/anthos-config-management/docs/how-to/write-a-constraint-template) with your own org-specific logic.
 These policies don't just have to be related to compliance - they can be arbitrary business logic too, or platform requirements defined within Cymbal Bank.